nvidiavgpuarchive/archiver/templates/readme.md

 ### Integrity and Verification
 All drivers uploaded to the Internet Archive are checked rigorously for integrity:
 - **Checksum Matching**: Each file’s checksum is validated before and after the upload.
-- **Compressed Files**: The integrity of compressed files is verified to ensure no corruption has occurred during the upload process.
+- **Compressed Files**: The integrity of compressed files is verified for zip files.

-This process minimizes the risk of file corruption, ensuring that files in the archive remain intact.
+If you encounter a broken archive, raise an issue and we'll fix it asap.

 ### Repository Resources
-- **dump.json**: A JSON file that fully describes this repository, listing all files and their metadata for programmatic access.
+- **dump.json**: A JSON file that fully describes this repository.
-- **Compatibility Table**: Located in the "Non-Drivers / Misc" section, providing essential compatibility information for users.
+- **Driver Catalogue**: Located in the "Non-Drivers / Misc" section, provides devices id and driver compatibility information.
 - **Index**: The repository maintains structured indexes for both drivers and non-drivers, aiding navigation.
-- **Search**: Users can search directly within the repository if they have specific files in mind.
+- **Search**: You can search directly within the repository if you have specific files in mind.

-### Download Methods
 Downloading via **torrents** is highly recommended:
 - The torrent files are seeded by the Internet Archive (via HTTP sources), which ensures high download speeds on top of IA bandwidth.
 - Using torrents ensures that the archived content remains available even after potential takedown requests.